JoernSchoenyan/Sophos-Wazuh-SOC/README.md

 </remote>
 ```

-Start your Docker containers and change a setting in the manager container.
-You can get into the container with the following command (you need to be in the directory with the docker-compose configuration files):

-`docker-compose exec wazuh.manager bash`

-In the file `/etc/filebeat/filebeat.yml`, change archives: -> enabled: to true

-> [!WARNING]
-> I haven't checked yet if this file change survives updates.

 ## Completed rules
 - [x] Basic firewall events (traffic allowed / denied) are fine
 - [x] Rules for ATP (Advanced Threat Protection) should be done, but need testing